 Chilean Southern Sub-Regions

 Traditional Chilean wine grape plantings here are somewhat minimal, given the difficulty of wine growing in Bio-Bio.
 This region gets an excessive amount of rainfall when compared to many of Chile’s Northern wine regions.
-However, if Vintners are able to navigate the intricacies of avoiding over saturation and rot, Pinot Noir’s from the region can be surprisingly refreshing with bright red fruit and crisp acidity.
+However, if vintners can navigate the intricacies of avoiding over-saturation and rot, Pinot Noir from the region can be surprisingly refreshing with bright red fruit and crisp acidity.

 This region receives the most rainfall of any located within Chile currently.
 Plantings here are quite minimal, and vine growers are even beginning to work and experiment with Gewürztraminer.
 The weather here is fickle and vineyards require an excessive amount of care to be successful.
-As such, we aren’t expecting large volume producing from Malleco currently, but keep an eye on their Pinot Noir’s as the years progress.
+As such, we aren’t expecting a large volume of production from Malleco currently, but keep an eye on the Pinot Noir as the years progress.